atait/klayout-gadgets/README.md

 Specifically, it makes hybrid salt packages (klayout macros and python) easier by auto-installing the python part in *system* python and of course is always visible in the klayout namespace.

 This has a special focus on script-based layout of integrated circuits.
 Scripts that are run within klayout should also run correctly when running without the klayout application.
-Eventually, this should make transitioning to the klayout python standalone more smooth.
+Eventually, this should make transitioning to the klayout python standalone smoother.

 ### Here are the rules for this package